 Charles Waring – died young

 Part of the Darwin / Wedgwood pedigree is shown in the figure, which is taken from the 2010 paper by Tim M. Berra, Gonzalo Alvarez and Francisco C. Ceballos (Was the Darwin / Wedgwood dynasty adversely affected by consanguinity?
 BioScience 60: 376-383).
-Note that the family tree is drawn as a hybridization network (also called a "path diagram"), rather than a traditional family tree, an important point that I have previously emphasized for pedigrees (Family trees, pedigrees and hybridization networks).
+Note that the family tree is drawn as a hybridization network (also called a "path diagram"), rather than a traditional family tree, which is an important point that I have previously emphasized for pedigrees (Family trees, pedigrees and hybridization networks).

 The diagram shows only four of the people from Darwin's children's generation (including only one of his own children), but all four of these people (and their unshown siblings) are the offspring of first-cousin marriages.
 Indeed, Louisa Frances Wedgwood's parents were double first cousins (ie. they were cousins via both of their parents).
 These consanguineous marriages all involved the children of Josiah Wedgwood II (they are four of his eight children who survived to adulthood) — this is not a family tradition that should be encouraged.
 (You will note that Darwin's sister Caroline married Emma's brother Josiah III, thus literally keeping everything in the family.)

 The inbreeding coefficient (the probability that at a given locus an individual receives two identical genes as a result of common ancestry) of Louisa Frances is 0.126, while that of the other three people is 0.063.
 Most of the other people in the Darwin / Wedgwood family have inbreeding coefficients of 0.000.
 Berra and his coauthors compared the child mortality with the inbreeding coefficients for four generations of the family, and concluded that there is a statistically significant relationship.

 The data look like this for the 20 marriages in the final three generations: